TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 ### Day 4 (Thursday)

 Today, we continued working on the documentation, as that needs to be great when the project is finished.
 We mostly worked on the [Final delivery document](Final_Delivery.md).
-Next to that, we also had a meeting with Aukje.
+Next to that, we also had a meeting with our client.
+We talked about the current situation and decided that we would definitely meet her at her location this monday, to test our product and so they know how our product works.